nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 Excited about vi?
 See more on basic commands here: https://www.cs.colostate.edu/helpdocs/vi.html and some fancier things here: https://www.ccsf.edu/Pub/Fac/vi.html

 ### NOT EXCITED ABOUT VI? ###
-VI is excited about you!
+Vi is excited about you!
 Vi is the default text editor that pops up on the lab computers if you need to complete a **merge** (merge commits from different people into one big commit).

 ### For more practice with Git ###
 https://kb.wisc.edu/smng/internal/106230